stanford-oval/node-pulseaudio/README.md

 # Licensing

-This addon are available under GNU General Public License version 3.
+This addon are available under GNU Lesser General Public License version 3 or later.

 node-pulseaudio — [PulseAudio](http://www.freedesktop.org/wiki/Software/PulseAudio/) integration addon for [NodeJS](http://nodejs.org/).
 Copyright © 2013  Kayo Phoenix <kayo@illumium.org>
             2017-2019 The Board of Trustees of the Leland Stanford Junior University

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This library is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
+You should have received a copy of the GNU General Public License along with this library.
 If not, see <http://www.gnu.org/licenses/>.